TheKoola/eosstracker/README.md

 ## Introduction ##

 The HAB Tracker application aids tracking and recovery of high altitude balloons by leveraging open source software and the amateur radio
-[Automatic Packet Reporting System](http://www.aprs.org) to provide near real time status and location updates.
+[Automatic Packet Reporting System](http://www.aprs.org) (APRS) to provide near real time status and location updates.

 [Edge Of Space Sciences](https://www.eoss.org) uses the HAB Tracker application to help fulfill their mission of promoting science and education through high altitude balloons and amateur radio.